karol-dubas/c-sharp-asynchronous-programming/async_notes.md

 ## Task class

 - `Task` allows:
-    - Execute work on a different thread
+  - To execute work on a different thread
   - Get the result from asynchronous operation
   - Subscribe to when operation is done + continuation
   - Exception handling

 ## Task.Run static method

-`Task.Run()` queues methods on the thread pool for execution.
+`Task.Run` queues methods on the thread pool for execution.

 ```cs
 Task task1 = Task.Run(() => { /* Heavy operation */ });